 B. Consent Agenda

 Reports pulled include: Clerk, Fire Department and Day Park Committee.
 Remaining Reports accepted by consent.
 S. Schultz clarifies in Clerk report that Ck #36962 is void.
 Fire Department Report, S. Schultz notes that Fire Chief Kevin Lane announces Bob Hawkins has passed his Firefighter 1 and 2 Certification class.
 Congratulations to Mr. Hawkins.
 Day Park report by B. Cook notes that there is an increase in traffic at the park.
 Kathy asks if Veronica Beitner has noticed any increase in trash in park dumpster.
 Yes, with details provided.
-S. Schultz comments Central Dispatch 911 on hiring of 3 new deputies.
+S. Schultz comments SHERIFF DEPARTMENT on hiring of 3 new deputies.

 C. Special Reports Agenda